Alban34/random-legendary/README.md

 - run `npm run start:console` to have a command line user interface (not recommended, I no longer use it)
 - run `npm run start:web` to connect to http://localhost:3000 with your web browser to have a web user interface

+You can also build a standalone app with `npm run package:electron`.
+In the `out` folder, you should find the executable app that you can use rather than starting a web server.

 If you play solo, both core and advanced solo rules can be used.

 ### Files